 - That party suffered physical and emotional injuries, as well as financial losses.

-Call a Lafayette Dog Bite Attorney Today
+Start Working With a Lafayette Dog Bite Attorney Today

 You can pursue a monetary compensation claim against a negligent dog owner if their animal bit or otherwise injured you.
 We will assess your case and legal options for free today.
 Call us or complete our online contact form to start working with a Lafayette dog bite lawyer from Laborde Earles Injury Lawyers.